George Pati, Surjit S. Patheja Chair in World Religions and Ethics

 Teaching and Research Interests

-George Pati, Surjit S. Patheja Chair in World Religions and Ethics and Associate Professor of Theology received his Ph.D. in Religious Studies and South Asian Languages and Cultures from Boston University.
-His primary research and teaching interests lie in historical study of south Asian religions, with special emphasis on Kerala, South India.
-His current research focuses specifically on the mediation of religion in modern Kerala through texts, traditions, and theatrical performances.
+George Pati, Surjit S. Patheja Chair in World Religions and Ethics and Associate Professor of Theology and International Studies received his Ph.D. in Religious Studies and South Asian Languages and Cultures from the University of Professors Program at Boston.
+His primary research and teaching interests lie in historical study of south Asian religions, languages, and cultures, with special emphasis on Kerala, South India.
+His current research focuses specifically on the mediation of religion in colonial and post-colonial Kerala through texts, traditions, and theatrical performances.
+Additionally, his works explore the broad area of body and religion studies.
 More generally, he has strong interest in theoretical issues in the History of Religions.
+He is the co-chair of the Body and Religion group of the American Academy of Religion.

 - Temple and Human Bodies: Representing Hinduism , International Journal of Hindu Studies, 2011, Volume 15, Issue 2: 197-207